openai/swarm/readme.md

 # Overview

 Swarm focuses on making assistant **coordination** and **execution** lightweight, highly controllable, and easily testable.
-It accomplishes this by introudcing a single new, yet familiar, primitive: an `Assistant`.
+It accomplishes this by introducing a single new, yet familiar, primitive: an `Assistant`.

 A Swarm `Assistant` can: